 The Member Since field is a date field, which means that you can sort the user table by this column in a chronological order.
 You can also filter the member list by this column.
 For example, to find all the members who have subscribed in the past 30 days, just use a “Member since is less than 30 days ago”.

-PMPro search members by member since date
+PMPro filter users by member since date

 You can also filter the user list based on a date, for example to find all the members who have subscribed before, on or after a particular date.